gmarmari/demo-python-pakring-app/README.md

 ## Start

-> python3 main.py
+> python3 app.py

 Prerequisites: python and tkinter library

-## Architecture
- Model View Controller

- ### Model
- The data.
-See model.py,

  ### View
  UI the library tkinter is used.
-See view.py
+See app.py

  ### Controller
  The business logic for the UI.
 See controller.py

- ## Persistence
- This app saves to and reads data from a csv file.
-See service.py
+  ### Model
+ The data this app uses.
+All data are saved in csv files.
+See activities.py, parking_spaces.py, rentals.py, short_term_rental_payments.py